urvikajadiya23/vsdsq-internship/Task 6/ip/spi_master/README.md

 ![Verilator build and simulation execution](screenshots/step3_d.png)

 ### Simulation Output
-System Booted!
-LED + UART Demo
-LED = 0x1F ON
-LED = 0x00 OFF
-LED = 0x1F ON
+===== SPI LOOPBACK TEST =====
+Writing TXDATA = 0xA5
+Starting transfer...
+Received RXDATA = 0xA5
+PASS
 Simulation complete.

-### Conclusion
-The simulation confirms correct, synchronized operation of the LED output and UART transmit paths, establishing a verified baseline for the SoC's peripheral and memory-mapped I/O interfaces.
+The simulation confirms that the SPI Master IP correctly transmits and receives data in loopback mode, and that UART logging and LED control function correctly alongside the SPI transfer on the shared memory-mapped bus.

 ---
 ## Step 4b: Testbench and Waveform Results